rotemasud/email-processor-microservices/README.md

 **If you're forking this repository:**
 - ✅ **Your AWS credentials are safe** - This repo does NOT contain any AWS credentials
 - ⚠️ **You MUST set up your own AWS account and credentials** to use this project
-- 🔐 GitHub Actions uses encrypted secrets that are NOT accessible to forks
 - 💰 **Running this infrastructure will incur AWS charges** (~$80-100/month if running 24/7)
-- 📝 The workflow is configured to only deploy from the original repository owner's account

-**To use this in your own AWS account:**
+**For detailed setup instructions**, see [FORKING-GUIDE.md](FORKING-GUIDE.md) which includes:
-1. **Set up AWS OIDC and IAM:**
+- AWS OIDC and IAM role configuration
-   - Create OIDC provider for GitHub Actions in your AWS account
+- GitHub Actions workflow updates
-   - Create an IAM role with permissions for ECR, ECS, and IAM PassRole
-   - Configure the role's trust policy to allow your forked repository
-2. **Update the workflows:**
-   - Edit both `.github/workflows/ci.yml` and `.github/workflows/cd.yml`
-   - Change `role-to-assume` ARN to your IAM role ARN
-   - Update `github.repository_owner` in `ci.yml` to your GitHub username
-3. **Deploy infrastructure:**
-   - Update `terraform/terraform.tfvars` with your desired configuration
-   - Run `terraform apply`
+- Complete deployment steps

 ## Setup Instructions

 ### 1. Infrastructure Deployment

 The Terraform configuration uses a modular structure for better maintainability and scalability.
-For detailed information about the modules, see [terraform/MODULES-README.md](terraform/MODULES-README.md).

 ```bash
 # Navigate to terraform directory